-BMJ and the British Cardiovascular Society (BCS) have a facility for transferring manuscripts among all three of their cardiology journals.
-Authors submitting to the flagship journal Heart will, where appropriate, be given the option for their manuscript to be considered by Open Heart and Heart Asia if Heart is unable to accept their manuscript for publication.
-Authors can choose either of these titles as an ‘alternate journal’ when submitting to Heart.
+BMJ and the British Cardiovascular Society have a facility for transferring manuscripts among all three of their cardiology journals.
+Authors submitting to the flagship journal Heart can choose Open Heart or Heart Asia as an ‘alternate journal’.

 Authors that agree to share their data are eligible for a 25% discount on the Open Heart article publishing charge.